 If you do not file an issuer profile supplement, you will be in breach of securities law.
-The Securities Commissions can take certain actions against issuers not complying with the law, including placing the issuer on a public default list.
+The securities regulatory authorities can take certain actions against issuers not complying with the law, including placing the issuer on a public default list.